narnar88/narnar88.github.io/projects/blockchain.md

 Van Flymen, D. (2017, September 24).
 Learn Blockchains by Building One – Hacker Noon.
 Retrieved March 29, 2018, from https://hackernoon.com/learn-blockchains-by-building-one-117428612f46

+NOTE: This was a group project.
+Contributed Sections 1, 2, 3, 5, 6 in report.
+For code, contributed wallet and transaction functions.